brouhaha/a2zip/README.md

 have up to nine significant characters, and added some improvements to I/O capabilities.
 The v4 interpreters are known as EZIP.
 There were five revisions of the Apple II EZIP interpreter, designated 2A through 2D, and 2H.
-These require an Apple IIe, IIc, IIC+, or IIgs with at least 128 KiB of RAM.
+These interpeters require an Apple IIe, IIc, IIC+, or IIgs with at least 128 KiB of RAM.

+As with later Apple II ZIP interpreter versions, the disk routines are more tightly integrated with the interpreter.
+In EZIP (and the later XZIP), games are usually distributed on two sides, designated A and B. Side A is bootable and contains the lower addressed portion of the game image, in the same mildly copy-protected form as the Apple II ZIP interpreters.
+Side B is encoded in an 18 sector per track format, similar in concept to Roland Gustafsson's RWTS18.

 Early work on reverse-engineering these is present in the source file "ezip.asm".
 This does not use an include file for macro definitions.